Nations League: Record-breaker Fati stars in Spain rebuild

 The 17-year-old Barcelona forward Ansu Fati scored in Sunday’s 4-0 Nations League win over Ukraine and won a penalty for 34-year-old Sergio Ramos too as an influx of young talent blended well with experienced stalwarts.

+“The truth is that it is a point of pride to work with (coach) Luis (Enrique) and these players, who have received me with open arms,” Fati said after the match.
+“I will keep working, stay humble, and let things come my way.”

 Spain goes top of its Nations League group by a point from Ukraine.
-Germany, which drew 1-1 with Switzerland on Sunday, is third.
+Germany, which drew 1-1 with Switzerland on Sunday, is third in Group 4 of League A.

 Spain had been fortunate to avoid defeat Thursday when José Gayà salvaged a 1-1 draw with Germany, but the win over Ukraine was never in doubt.
 After less than two minutes Fati was fouled in the penalty area and Ramos scored the resulting spot-kick.